 - A resident of Canada or Mexico

 You must include the Social Security Number (SSN) of each person you are claiming as a dependent.
 To get a SSN for a dependent, apply at a Social Security office or US consulate.
-You must provide original or certified copies of documents to verify the dependent's identity, age, and citizenship.
-Complete and file Form SS-5, Application for a Social Security Card, with this information.
-If you don't have a SSN for a child who was born in 2019 and died in 2019, attach a copy of the child's birth certificate on your return.
-On your Form 1040, print "Died" in column (2) of line 6c.
+You must provide original or certified copies of documents to verify the dependent's identity, age, and citizenship before completing and mailing Form SS-5, Application for a Social Security Card, with this information.
+If you don't have a SSN for a child who was born in 2020 and died in 2020, attach a copy of the child's birth certificate on your return.
+When filing with eFile.com, the eFile app will enter "Died" in column (2) of line 6c on your Form 1040.
 If your dependent is a U.S. non-resident who is not eligible to get a social security number, you must list the dependent's Individual Taxpayer Identification Number (ITIN) instead of a SSN.
-To apply for an ITIN, complete and file Form W-7.
+To apply for an ITIN, complete and file Form W-7 as you cannot e-File using a new ITIN.
+In other words, if you file for and receive an ITIN in 2020, you will be able to start e-Filing with that number in 2021.
 It usually takes 6 to 10 weeks to get an ITIN.
+If you are renewing an existing ITIN, do so immediately.
 You should enter your dependent's ITIN wherever a SSN is requested on your return.

 Can Moving Expenses from the United States to Another Country Be Deducted?

 You can only deduct the expenses for moving to a new home because of your job or business if one of the following applies:

 - You are an active duty military member or

 - You are an employee who incurred reimbursed expenses dated before January 1, 2018 and did not claim them on a prior tax return.